alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

-- there is an issue with key length
+- there is an issue with the last bits in the key
 - so far generated images are a bit boring
 - convert text prompt to key :)
 - 120 inference steps is a good number
 - 76 ?

 ## done
+- there is an issue with key length
 - unpack might be bugged stupid me believing chatgpt
 - initial image: set it up
 - clip exponent (not too low)